How to Claim Mileage on Taxes in the U.S.

 More of the work you love text version

-IRS Standard Mileage Rate
+1. Standard Mileage Deduction

-• 65.5 cents per mile for business miles driven (up 3 cents from the last half of 2022)
+• 67 cents per mile for business miles driven (up 1.5 cents from 2023)

 • 14 cents per mile driven in service to a charitable organization (currently fixed by Congress)